snewhouse/katacoda-scenarios/bioconda_genmed/markdown/02_install_anaconda.md

 [/root/anaconda3] >>>
 ```
->NOTE: Make a note of the install location i.e the `PREFIX`
+>NOTE: Make a note of the install location i.e the `PREFIX`.
+In this example it is `PREFIX=/root/anaconda3`

 #### Add the Anaconda install location to `PATH`